kohesive/klutter/netflix-graph/src/README.md

 * Delta building of graphs - allow adding additions incrementally with low cost at construction time by stacking graph "segments" and querying through the stack.
 Same for ordinals.
 * Alterative store for ordinals allowing access from disk, possible leveldb, mapdb, lucene, or other.
 * Traversal engine - given a starting point, and traversal rules, collect things from the graph.
 This isn't a query language it is something else, fun, and we use it to do really fast traversals that are easy to write.
+* Take advantage of the recent performance improvements for building by keeping references to the builder objects.
+* Track changes for 1.6-SNAPSHOT onwards